iffse/pay-respects/README.md

 Typed a wrong command?
 Pay Respects will try to correct your wrong console command by simply pressing `F`!

+- 🚀 **Blazing fast suggestion**: You won't notice any delay for asking suggestions!
+- ✏️ **Easy to write rules**: You don't need to know Rust.
+The rules are written in a TOML file that is simple to work with!
+- 🪶 **Tiny binary size**: Not even 1MB!

 ![example-sudo-echo](img/example-sudo-echo.png)

 ![example-typo-paru](img/example-typo-paru.png)